 The CHKDSK command is available in all versions of Windows, so users running on Windows 7, 8, or XP can also perform the steps above to initiate a scan of their hard drive.

 One warning note: if you use CHKDSK on an older hard drive, you may find that your hard drive space was significantly reduced after running the command.
-This result is due to a failing hard drive, as one of the crucial functions that CHKDSK performs is to identify and block bad sectors on the drive.
+This result is due to a failing hard drive, as one of the crucial functions CHKDSK performs is identifying and blocking bad sectors.

-A few bad sectors on an old drive will typically go unnoticed to the user, but if the drive is failing or has serious problems, you could have huge numbers of bad sectors that, when mapped and blocked by CHKDSK, appear to “steal” significant portions of your hard drive’s capacity.
+A few bad sectors on an old drive will typically go unnoticed by the user.
+Still, if the drive is failing or has serious problems, you could have vast numbers of bad sectors that, when mapped and blocked by CHKDSK, appear to “steal” significant portions of your hard drive’s capacity.

 Other Ways to Launch CHKDSK

-Select the Tools tab and click on “Check” to launch CHKDSK with standard parameters.
+- Next, select the “Tools” tab and click on “Check” to launch CHKDSK with standard parameters.

 CHKDSK is a very powerful tool for scanning and fixing hard drives on Windows 10 computers.
-By following the steps outlined above, you can use this helpful function to optimize your PC’s performance and fix issues with your drive.
+Following the steps outlined in this article, you can use the CHKDSK function to optimize your PC’s performance and fix issues with your drive.